Azerbaijan – West – Ganja-Qazakh, Shaki-Zaqatala – November 23-24, 2019

 Religion.
 The Albanians were early converted to Christianity by the Armenians.
 The Church of Kish is thought to be approximately 1,500 years old.
 The Khan’s Mosque, Omar Efendi Mosque and Gileili Minaret are considered important places of worship in the city.

 Economy.
-During 1850–70, Shaki became international silk production centre.
+During 1850–70, Shaki became an international silk production centre.
 More than 200 European companies opened offices in the city.
 Shaki possesses a small silk industry and relies on its agricultural sector, which produces tobacco, grapes, cattle, nuts, cereals and milk.
-The main production facilities of Shaki are the silk factory, gas-power plant, brick factory, wine factory, sausage factory, conserve factory, and a dairy plant with its integrated big scale Pedigree Dairy Farm.
+The main production facilities of Shaki are the silk factory, gas-power plant, brick factory, wine factory, sausage factory, conserve factory, and a dairy plant with its integrated big-scale Pedigree Dairy Farm.

 Kish Church.
 About 6kms north of Shaki and at a high enough elevation to have snow on the ground, access this tiny stone church up a narrow cobble land hemmed in by dressed stonewalls.
 The church dates to the 2nd century built by the Apostle Elyse and is the oldest Armenian church in the Caucasus.
 It has a dome and vaulted interior with plain stone walls.
 Inside is an archaeology museum with an animal cult burial dating to the 4th-3rd millennium and pots and copper from the 3rd century BC.
 There are several storyboards about Caucasus architecture, art and a theory proposed by Thor Heyerdahl that Norwegians originated in Azerbaijan arriving in the 1st century AD.
 Norway was instrumental in restoring the church.

 Shaki Fortress.
 Built by the founder of the Shaki Khanate Haji Chelebi Khan (1743–1755), the walls are close to a thousand and two hundred meters long and over two meters thick.
-A 5m wall surrounds the palace and many buildings inside: 2 museums, a market and restaurant.
+A 5m wall surrounds the palace and many buildings inside: 2 museums, a market and a restaurant.
 There are no remnants of fortress buildings.

+Sheki, the Khan’s Palace.
 This was a summer residence of Shaki Khans constructed in 1762 without a single nail.
 It is one of the most marvelous monuments of its epoch.
 Within the palace are Azerbaijani Khanate-era artifacts, as well as displays of the art scene, considered to be among the finest in the world.

-A World Heritage Site (2019), this is a wonderful small palace.
-The outside has many intricate carved windows, tile designs and maqarnas over the doors and upper windows.
-Image result for Sheki, the Khan's PalaceImage result for Sheki, the Khan's PalaceInside is a marvel of multi-coloured stained glass in all those intricate windows.
-The rooms are totally painted in geometrics on the bottom and floral designs on the upper walls and ceilings.
-A line of maqarnas surrounds each room.
+Inside is a marvel of multi-coloured stained glass in all those intricate windows.
+The rooms are painted in geometrics on the bottom and floral designs on the upper walls and ceilings.
+A line of muqarnas surrounds each room.
 A war scene also surrounds one room.
 Each room has what appears to be a tiny fireplace but these were the “air conditioning” system.
-AZN 5Image result for Sheki, the Khan's PalaceRelated image
+AZN 5

-Related imageImage result for Sheki, the Khan's PalaceOutside are two ancient “cinari” trees dating from 1530 – 42m high and 13.4m in circumference.
+Outside are two ancient “cinari” trees dating from 1530 – 42m high and 13.4m in circumference.

-(Qəbələ, Gabela)
+QABALA (Qəbələ, Gabela)

 GO TO Azerbaijan East (Baku)